Manabu Orido: 1996–1999: JGTC Debut and GT300 Dominance

-He continued to occasionally compete in One-make racing series, even amid discussions of banning drivers who had won points in the Japanese Touring Car Championship races from competing in the series.
+Orido continued to occasionally compete in One-make racing series, even amid discussions of banning drivers who had won points in the Japanese Touring Car Championship races from competing in the series.
 Despite this he participated in the commemorative Altezza (Lexus IS) one-make race at Fuji Speedway on May 3, 2000, driving a SXE10 RS200 Z Edition for team TOM'S and Uetake Racing and finishing 2nd overall.

 2000–2001: Moving up to GT500

 In 2000, Orido moved up to GT500, racing for Team Tsuchiya Engineering in the Toyota Supra alongside Mitsuhiro Kinoshita.
-Though he was consistently finishing in the points, his performance in the GT500 class was not as impressive as his early GT300 career, his highest finish a 7th place in the sixth round at Mine.
+Though he was consistently finishing in the points, his performance in the GT500 class was not as impressive as his early GT300 career, his highest finish a seventh place in the sixth round at Mine.
 The pair ended the season with only 11 points, placing them 18th overall.

 2001 offered more of the same for Orido along with his new partner Seiji Ara, as the Team Tsuchiya's Toyota Supra was struggling for pace compared to the other Toyota teams.
-Their highest finish of the season was two 7th-place finishes at Twin Ring Motegi and Suzuka, while the team was unable to qualify for the race at Fuji.
+Their highest finish of the season was two seventh-place finishes at Twin Ring Motegi and Suzuka, while the team was unable to qualify for the race at Fuji.
 Team Tsuchiya ended the season with 11 points once more, but ranked 19th overall.